pschafran/purc/README.md

 chmod +x install_dependencies.sh
 ```

-There are however three other dependencies that you have to install yourself:
+There are three other dependencies that you have to install yourself:

 * [Python](https://www.python.org) - Version 2.7 or later (within Python 2 -- we have not tested purc on Python 3, and it will probably not work).
 * [BioPython](http://biopython.org/wiki/Main_Page) - Version 1.6 or later.
 You need to have [Numpy](http://www.numpy.org) in place before installing BioPython.
 Please refer to BioPython [manual](http://biopython.org/DIST/docs/install/Installation.htmlall/Installation.html) for installation instruction.